michael-hartmann/caps/docs/manual/manual.rst

 environment variable ``CASIMIR_DUMP`` is set and ``detalg`` is not HODLR, the round-trip matrix will be saved to the filename contained in ``CASIMIR_DUMP``.
 Also note that if ``detalg`` is Cholesky, only the upper half of the matrix is computed.

-Here is an example:
+Here is an example to generate and save a round-trip matrix:

 .. code-block:: console